cloudwalkio/omg-search/README.md

 omg-search
 ==========

-We use [gocrawl] to crawl our documentation pages and our [go-ir] package to create a Information Retrieval system, aka, a search system.
+We use [gocrawl] to crawl our documentation pages and our [go-ir] package to create an Information Retrieval system, aka, a search system.

 Usage
 -----